robvanson/Praat-resources/README.md

 # Useful speech corpora

+- [Corpus Gesproken Nederlands (CGN)](https://taalmaterialen.ivdnt.org/download/tstc-corpus-gesproken-nederlands/ "A collection of about 900 hours spoken standard Dutch from Flanders and  the Netherlands.
+The speech recordings (spontaneous and prepared) are lined up with various transcriptions (including orthographic, phonetic) and annotations (syntactic, POS tags).
+Metadata, lexicons and frequency lists are also part of the CGN.") at *INT Taalmaterialen* (Dutch and Flemish, free NC license required)

+- [JASMIN-spraakcorpus](https://taalmaterialen.ivdnt.org/download/tstc-jasmin-spraakcorpus/ "The JASMIN speech corpus is a collection of approximately 115 ours of Dutch speech from adolescents, non-native speakers and seniors living in Flanders and the Netherlands.
+The speech recordings consist of read-aloud texts and human-machine dialogues, and are enriched with various annotation layers.
+The JASMIN speech corpus complements the Corpus Gesproken Nederlands (CGN).") at *INT Taalmaterialen* (Dutch and Flemish, free NC license required)

 - [IFA Dialog Video corpus](https://zenodo.org/records/14906857 "The IFA Dialog Video corpus is a collection of annotated video recordings of friendly Face-to-Face dialogs." ) by *Rob van Son* (Dutch)

 - [The IFA Spoken Language Corpus](https://zenodo.org/records/14904090 "The IFA Spoken Language corpus is a free (GPL) database of hand-segmented **Dutch** speech") by *Rob van Son* (Dutch)

 - [Oral cancer speech corpus](https://zenodo.org/records/6401713 "Dataset accompanying the paper 'Objective speech outcomes after surgical treatment for oral cancer: An acoustic analysis of a spontaneous speech corpus containing 32.850 tokens'") by *Bence Halpern* & *Thomas Tienkamp* (US English)

 - [Corpus Pathologische en Normale Spraak (COPAS)](https://taalmaterialen.ivdnt.org/download/tstc-corpus-pathologische-en-normale-spraak-copas/ "The Corpus Pathologische en Normale Spraak (COPAS) contains recordings of the DIA (Dutch Intelligibility Assessment).
 In addition, it also contains read-aloud text passages, individual sentences and spontaneous speech of some of the speakers.
 The corpus contains recordings of almost 200 Flemish pathological speakers (= speakers with an audible disorder) and 122 Flemish control speakers.
-The necessary annotations were provided.") by *INT Taalmaterialen* (Flemish, free license required)
+The necessary annotations were provided.") at *INT Taalmaterialen* (Flemish, free license required)

 - [UASpeech](https://speechtechnology.web.illinois.edu/uaspeech/ "The UA-Speech corpus was published in 2008.
 It originally contained recordings of nineteen individuals with dysarthria as a correlate of cerebral palsy, plus age-matched and gender-matched controls.
 Of the original nineteen, three have removed permission over the years, and/or their data has been corrupted, so that the distribution now contains data from sixteen speakers.") by *Statistical Speech Technology Group* (US English, free license required)

 - [The TORGO database](https://www.cs.toronto.edu/~complingweb/data/TORGO/torgo.html "The TORGO database of dysarthric articulation consists of aligned acoustics and measured 3D  articulatory features from speakers with either cerebral palsy (CP) or amyotrophic lateral sclerosis (ALS), which are two of the most prevalent causes of speech disability (Kent and Rosen, 2004), and matchd controls.") by *The University of Toronto* (Canadian English, NC free license required)

-- [Corpora of Disordered Speech](https://www.clarin.eu/resource-families/corpora-disordered-speech) by *Clarin* (Common Language Resources and Technology Infrastructure)

 - [Pathological Speech (TORGO + UA-Speech + LibriSpeech Normal)](https://huggingface.co/datasets/resproj007/pathological_speech "Mixed-corpus speech dataset for training and evaluating controllable speech-synthesis and severity-classification models.
 Three corpora are merged with unified metadata so a single model can learn severity- and gender-conditioned generation without confounds.") at *Hugging Face*